ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

 The piping mechanism (used inside `operator|`) is split into three cases:

-#### Top application

-This case applies to the functions have their `func_family` set to `top_tag`.
+- **Top application:** This case applies to the functions have their `func_family` set to `top_tag`.

   It is the simplest piping mechanism case as it is equivalent to simple application (e.g.: the expression `s | f`, if `f` has a `top_tag`, is equivalent to `f(s)`).

-#### Getting

-This case applies to the functions have their `func_family` set to `get_tag`.
+- **Getting:** This case applies to the functions have their `func_family` set to `get_tag`.

   It is an extension of the *top application* case:

   given the expression `s | f`, if `f(s)` is not a valid expression, the piping mechanism attempts to apply `f` to the substructures of `s` (recursively).
 It fails if `f` is not applicable to any of the substructures or if it is applicable to more substructures.
 In other words, it succeeds if and only if there is one and only one sub-graph branch in the structure hierarchy (if represented by a tree) such that `f` is not applicable to any of the non-leaf nodes of the branch and it is applicable to the leaf.

-#### Mapping / Transformation
+- **Transformation (mapping)**

   This case applies to the functions have their `func_family` set to `transform_tag`.

   The result of `s | f` results in applying `f` to the top-most structure of each branch of the structure hierarchy (or leaving the branch without change if `f` is applicable to none of the structures) and then reconstructing the structure with these changes to the substructures.

 ### Function requirements